willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 the spatial network, a corresponding input for the temporal network is also computed, the scores are then combined (*fused*) by a linear combination.

+: Two stream network tower accuracies on BEOID and UCF101

 | Dataset | Stream                  | Accuracy |
 |---------|-------------------------|----------|
 | BEOID   | Spatial                 |    83.9% |